Call for Proposals

 A seminar or workshop is organized by at least two and a maximum of four outstanding researchers of different affiliations.
 The organizer team should represent a range of research communities and reflect Dagstuhl's international orientation.
 Proposals covering topics with a strong research presence in a specific geographical region (e.g., Europe, Americas, Asia) should include an organizer from that region if possible.
 Likewise, industry-relevant seminars would greatly benefit from an organizer who is active in industry.
 In general, we encourage you to put together a balanced organizer team that represents the top researchers in their scientific communities, including women researchers if your community has that advantage.

-Including more than two organizers with the same affiliation, requires a clear scientific justification in your proposal and is subject to change by the Scientific Directorate.
+Including two or more than two organizers with the same affiliation, requires a clear scientific justification in your proposal and is subject to change by the Scientific Directorate.

 * Seminar Size:

 You may apply for a 30- or 45-person seminar.
 In either case, please specify whether your proposed seminar is for 3 or 5 days.
 In our experience 3-day seminars with 45 participants tend not to work well in practice.

 Seminars with up to 30 participants are likely to be scheduled between February 2018 and August 2018, and those with up to 45 participants between July 2018 and January 2019.
 If you propose a date outside of these general periods please give us your reasons for doing so.

 For a proposal to be successful it needs to convince that it concerns an interesting and pertinent topic (possibly connecting different fields inside and outside computer science), that it is submitted by the right set of organizers, and that it states an appropriate and realistic collection of participants.